 Ideating for whitepapers requires a mix of creative brainstorming and technical, thorough knowledge of the industry.
 Here are 19 tips to help you come up with your next piece of mind-blowing content.

-- Take a look at what you’ve already done.
+- Take a look at what you’ve already done when it comes to whitepaper.
 Do you have a category, tag or theme that is particularly popular on your blog?
 Consider combining and expanding upon them with more context and back-end research.

 - Start with a theme and narrow it down.
 How can you boil a broad topic like “lead generation” down into an eight-page, highly specific whitepaper?
 Add in the who’s, what’s, and why’s to make it more specific: B2B Lead Generation Using Facebook Advertising.